TrueBlocks/trueblocks-core/src/apps/chifra/internal/state/README.md

   - Valid parameters for --call include Solidity-like syntax: balanceOf(0x316b...183d), a four-byte followed by parameters: 0x70a08231(0x316b...183d), or encoded input data.
   - You may specify multiple parts on a single line.
   - In the --call string, you may separate multiple calls with a colon.
+  - Your use of the unaudited --send option legally absolves, in any jurisdiction, TrueBlocks, LLC or any associated parties from liability or loss related to such use.
+  - The --send option does not validate its input before sending your transaction to the network.
+If you provide invalid data, you may lose your funds.
+Be warned.
 ```

 Data models produced by this tool: